hawksearch/esindexing-magento-2/README.md

-# Hawksearch for Magento Open Source and Adobe Commerce (ElasticSearch based Version)
+# Hawksearch for Magento Open Source and Adobe Commerce (Elastic based Version)

 ## Introduction
 The Hawksearch service enables online retailers and publishers the ability to drive a rich, compelling user experience.